How To Join A Lodge

 • If there isn’t an event scheduled, they schedule one

-District 2 Lodges and Their Priorities
+Ottawa District 2 Lodges and Their Priorities

-Renfrew Lodge No.122
+Renfrew Lodge

-Instituted on December 19, 1859, Renfrew Lodge was the first lodge established in the Upper Ottawa Valley.
+Instituted on December 19, 1859, Renfrew Lodge was the first Lodge established in the Upper Ottawa Valley.
 It now resides in the O'Brien Apartments in beautiful downtown Renfrew.

-Pembroke Lodge No. 128
+Pembroke Lodge

-Warranted on July 12, 1860, this lodge is famous for its collection of Past Grand Masters and District Deputy Grand Masters.
-Its ties to the community of Pembroke and its ties to the Canadian military characterize this lively lodge.
+Warranted on July 12, 1860, this Lodge is famous for its collection of Past Grand Masters and District Deputy Grand Masters.
+Its ties to the community of Pembroke and its ties to the Canadian military characterize this lively Lodge.

-The Builders' Lodge No. 177
+The Builders' Lodge

-A vibrant lodge with over 150 years of rich history – from founding members who constructed the Parliament buildings to internationally recognized mining pioneers and humanitarians.
+A vibrant Lodge with over 150 years of rich history – from founding members who constructed the Parliament buildings to internationally recognized mining pioneers and humanitarians.
 Today, as always, we strive to build our community one man at a time through fraternal events, self-improvement through association, charity and scholarships.

-Madawaska Lodge No. 196
+Madawaska Lodge

-Madawaska Lodge was instituted on January 9, 1868, in Arnprior during an era when lumber and grist mills were burgeoning due to Arnprior's vital location at the meeting of the Madawaska and Ottawa Rivers This lodge celebrates its 150th Anniversary this year.
+Madawaska Lodge was instituted on January 9, 1868, in Arnprior during an era when lumber and grist mills were burgeoning due to Arnprior's vital location at the meeting of the Madawaska and Ottawa Rivers This Lodge celebrates its 150th Anniversary this year.

 Cobden Lodge

-A small-town lodge known for its hospitality
+A small-town Lodge known for its hospitality

 and very interesting meetings.